connormcl/spell-checker/README.md

 * DICT - the dictionary file the program will offer a suggestion from
 * MISSPELLINGS - the file of misspellings

+Note: this is a simple, brute force algorithm.
+The larger the dict and misspelling files are, the longer it will take to complete.

 ## Example
 One dictionary file and four misspelling files of various sizes have been provided for testing.